ErpNetDocs/webclient/introduction/social/social-follows.md

 Creating a new conversation creates a follow with level **Tagged** for the conversation.

-**Notifications**
+## Notifications respect Follow levels

 Follow level is applied per notification class, not as a global “enable/disable notifications” switch:
-- Comment/Chat classes are always created for TAGGED/FOLLOW/FAVORITE,
+- Comment/Chat classes notifications are always created for TAGGED/FOLLOW/FAVORITE,
-- Record Update classes are created only when Follow level ≥ FOLLOW,
+- Record Update classes notifications are created only when Follow level ≥ FOLLOW,
-- and Implicit document-state notifications (NT_DOC_STATE_IMPLICIT) are created only when Follow level = FAVORITE.
-For NT_DOC_STATE_IMPLICIT the condition is evaluated as an **OR across all relevant follows** for the document (at least one relevant Favorite enables it), and the system must deduplicate so a single status change generates exactly one NT_DOC_STATE_IMPLICIT per recipient, even if multiple Favorite paths exist.
+- and Implicit document-state change notifications (NT_DOC_STATE_IMPLICIT) are created only when Follow level = FAVORITE and this Favorite object is respected across all relevant follows for the document, which meens that at least one relevant Favorite enables the creation of a notification upon State change, and the system must deduplicate so a single status change generates exactly one NT_DOC_STATE_IMPLICIT per recipient, even if multiple Favorite paths exist.

+How does this dependence act in practice?
+Let say we have a record - an "Offer 111" to Customer "AAA".
+1. User A mentions user B in the Discuss panel of the same Offer 111
+ - as result User B starts to automatically follow the record, and the Follow is indicated as "Tagged" From now on, user B will receive chat/comment notifications whenever someone discusses the offer in the Discuss panel.

+2. Next - User B upgrades his follow level from Tagged to Following.
+- as a result, when another user edits Offer 111, the system will create Record-update notification (e.g. class NT_ALL_UPDATE) and will notifu user B that the offer was updated.

+3. User B follows Customer "AAA" as a Favorite object (follow level is "Favorite") BUT he does not follow Offer 111 (neither Tagged nor Following)
+   User A changes the State of Offer 111 to Released.
+- as a result, User B will receive a notification of class NT_DOC_STATE_IMPLICIT, because he is following as favorite an object (Customer "AAA"), that is closely related to the updated object - The Offer 111
+- If User B has other Favorite realted objects - the Document Type etc. the system will create only one notification, not several of the same kind for the state change that occured to teh Offer 111

 Learn more about [Favorites](../my-apps/favorites/index.md) Learn more about [Notifications]